SurajMotwani1306/angular-datatable-sm/README.md

 5. <b>permissions.showcaseActionButtons:</b>
   <br/> Mention 'edit' to enable edit functionality & 'delete' to enable delete button in Array.
-  <br/>Dependent Properties: <b>"dependentKeys.editSaveActionButtonBgColor", "dependentKeys.deleteActionButtonBgColor" & "dependentKeys.closeActionButtonBgColor"</b> - To add background colors to button, by default transparent.
+  <br/>Dependent Properties: <b>"dependentKeys.editSaveActionButtonBgColor", "dependentKeys.deleteActionButtonBgColor" & "dependentKeys.closeActionButtonBgColor"</b>(optionals) - To add background colors to button, by default transparent.

 6. <b>dependentKeys.progressColumn:</b>
   <br/> Mention column/property - exact field from "entries", to enable progressbar to particular column/field.
 It should be numeric value.
-  <br/>Dependent Properties: <b>"dependentKeys.progressBarType"</b> - "bar" or "circle" to represent in such form.
+  <br/>Dependent Properties: <b>"dependentKeys.progressBarType"</b>(Optional) - "bar" or "circle" to represent in such form, by default - "bar".

 7. <b>dependentKeys.ratingsColumn:</b>
   <br/> Mention column/property - exact field from "entries", to enable ratings to particular column/field (Gained ratings).
 It should be numeric value.